 If you want more hill climbing ability or are heavier, you’ll want a more powerful scooter.
-The upgraded Xr Ultra climbed the same hill in 23.4 seconds at an average speed of 5.8 mph.
-The Mi M365 climbed the same hill in 20.8 seconds at an average speed of 6.6 mph.
+The upgraded Xr Ultra climbed the same hill in 23.4 s at an average speed of 5.8 mph.
+The Mi M365 climbed the same hill in 20.8 s at an average speed of 6.6 mph.

 We tested the top speed of the Xr to be 14.6 mph, using our high-precision Racelogic GPS system.

-The Xr has a range of 9.1 miles, based on our real-world range test.
+The Xr has a range of 9.1 mi, based on our real-world range test.

 We test every scooter on the same urban loop with frequent stops and hills, with the same 165 lb rider.
 The scooter is ridden as quickly as possible in the fastest mode (least energy-conserving).

-The Gotrax Xr is powered by a 187 watt-hour lithium-ion battery pack.
+The Gotrax Xr is powered by a 187 wh lithium-ion battery pack.